-In addition to the College core requirement in English, majors take a minimum of ten upperdivision classes.
+In addition to the University core requirement in English, majors take a minimum of 10 upper-division classes.
 One of these must be English Literary History Before 1800 (EN300), which students are urged to take early in their careers as majors.
-Four of the remaining courses must be chosen from courses covering primarily literature written before 1800 (EN300-359), and five from courses covering primarily English, American, and post-Colonial literature written after 1800 (EN340-399).
+Four of the remaining courses must be chosen from courses covering primarily literature written before 1800 (EN300-359), and five from courses covering primarily English, American, and post-colonial literature written after 1800 (EN340-399).
 Two of the required minimum of ten upper-division classes must be seminars.
-The Senior Honors Seminar (EN409) and Senior Honors Thesis (EN410) may count as upper-level courses in the major.
-Each year the chair will determine, on the basis of course material, whether EN409 and EN410 count as pre- or post-1800 courses.